Follow

 Understanding Permission Inheritance and Subfolders

 When you share a folder, everything inside it is shared by default.
-This is called permission inheritance.
-If you add a new file to a shared folder, others can see it immediately.
+This is known as permission inheritance, meaning permissions flow down.
+If you add a new file to a shared folder, others can see it right away.
 To stop sharing a specific sub-item, you must go into that file’s individual Manage Access settings to break the inheritance.

 Managing Access on Mobile Devices